39TH EDITION OF THE EAST BAY'S FAVORITE

 coaches must check-in & receive school packets: Schedules, Entry

-list, Athlete bib numbers, Course maps, Trash bags, and Coaces race tags.
+list, Athlete bib numbers and identification chips, course maps, trash bags.
 Please Check-In at the announcer's table prior to 8am.
 There

 will be a brief coach's meeting on the starting line at 8:30am.